Temporary Opening Hours at Felton Surgery Due to a sudden staffing difficulty, it has been necessary ...

 New short film released by the government shows how Coronavirus lingers in enclosed spaces and how to keep your home ventilated:

 Felton Surgery is a Dispensing practice.
 This means that those patients eligible can pick up their medication directly from the surgery instead of needing to visit a pharmacy.

 You can order your prescription online.
 Why not pop into the surgery and ask to pick up details on how to register.

-Alternatively medication may be ordered by telephoning the surgery or by ticking the relevant boxes of the right hand side of your previous prescription and dropping it off at the surgery.
+Alternatively medication may be ordered by using the NHS app., telephoning the surgery or by ticking the relevant boxes of the right hand side of your previous prescription and dropping it off at the surgery.

 Please allow 2 full working days for us to dispense your repeat medication request.
 For example if your medication is ordered on Monday you can expect it to be ready on the following Thursday and if you order your medication on a Thursday you can expect it to be ready the following Tuesday.

 To improve the availability of a doctor to you we have introduced a new system called “Doctor First”.